mobxjs/mobx-state-tree/API.md

 Composes a new model from one or more existing model types.
 This method can be invoked in two forms:
 Given 2 or more model types, the types are composed into a new Type.
+Given first parameter as a string and 2 or more model types, the types are composed into a new Type with the given name

 ## types.custom